A whitepaper for AI engineers

 Three forces converged in the last twelve months.

 The harness consolidated.
-OpenAI shipped its Agents SDK in early 2026.
-Google shipped ADK shortly after.
-Anthropic shipped its Agent SDK alongside Claude 4.6.
+OpenAI shipped Agents SDK in early 2026.
+Google shipped ADK.
+Anthropic shipped Agent SDK with Claude 4.6.
 LangGraph passed CrewAI in GitHub stars.
 Cursor and Claude Code defined the shape of an interactive coding harness.
-The vocabulary, agent loops, tool calling, structured outputs, memory, has stabilized across all of them.
+The vocabulary stabilized across all of them.
 The marginal engineering hour spent picking a harness produces less than it used to.

 Context emerged as the actual constraint.
-Anthropic positioned context engineering, not prompt engineering, as the next discipline, with a working definition that emphasizes finding the smallest set of high-signal tokens that produces the desired behavior.
-Chroma's "Context Rot" study evaluated 18 frontier models, including GPT-4.1, Claude 4, Gemini 2.5, and Qwen3, and showed that performance degrades as input length grows.
-More context is not better.
-Beyond a point, excess context degrades reasoning, which means curation matters more than volume.
-Datadog's 2026 State of AI Engineering report, drawn from real customer traces, found that 69% of input tokens are spent on system prompts repeated on every call, mostly ungoverned and unversioned, with only 28% of calls using prompt caching.
-The waste is enormous.
-The quality penalty is enormous.
+Anthropic positioned context engineering, not prompt engineering, as the next discipline, defined as finding the smallest set of high-signal tokens that produces the desired behavior.
+Chroma's "Context Rot" study showed performance degrading as input length grows across 18 frontier models.
+Stanford's "Lost in the Middle" showed long-context models use information unevenly, with retrieval failing when relevant facts sit in the middle.
+More context is not better; beyond a point, excess context degrades reasoning.
+Datadog's 2026 State of AI Engineering report, from real customer traces, found 69% of input tokens are spent on system prompts repeated on every call, with only 28% of calls using prompt caching.
+The waste and the quality penalty are both enormous.

-Andrej Karpathy's framing makes the cost concrete.
-In his Software 3.0 talks, the LLM is the CPU.
+Karpathy's Software 3.0 framing makes the cost concrete.
+The LLM is the CPU.
 The context window is the RAM.
 Anything outside the window is on disk.
-The harness is the runtime, the thing that decides what to load into RAM before each step and what to evict.
-A context constructor is the thing that decides how the disk is organized in the first place: what gets paged in, with what schema, with what relationships preserved, with what provenance attached.
+The harness is the runtime, deciding what to load into RAM before each step.
+A context constructor decides how the disk is organized in the first place: what gets paged in, with what schema, what relationships, what provenance.
 Get that wrong and the CPU runs on garbage.
-Get it right and you get the behavior the benchmark numbers imply you should be getting.

-At the March 2026 Gartner Data and Analytics Summit, Rita Sallam framed the moment in the way that actually moves boards: only about one in five enterprise AI investments shows measurable ROI, and the determinant is whether the company has treated context as critical infrastructure on par with cybersecurity.
+At the March 2026 Gartner Data and Analytics Summit, Rita Sallam framed it in the way that moves boards: about one in five enterprise AI investments shows measurable ROI, and the determinant is whether context has been treated as critical infrastructure on par with cybersecurity.
 The model is table stakes.
 The context is the moat.
-The products in the table below are positioning themselves around exactly that thesis.
+The vendors in the table below are positioning around exactly that thesis, from six different starting points.

 Pricing reflects publicly stated rates as of May 2026.

-Product Constructor Harness What it is Best fit for Pricing
+Product Harness What it is Best fit for Pricing

-An enterprise AI platform that started as workplace search and now markets itself, explicitly, as a "system of context."
-100+ native connectors, a dual-graph architecture (enterprise plus personal), hybrid search, and MCP-server interop with the major agent frameworks.
-Large enterprises (1,000+ employees) with sprawling SaaS footprints and executive sponsorship for an organization-wide context program.
-Bundles the connectors, graph, governance, and a UX in one platform. $40 to $50 per user per month base.
+Started as workplace search; now markets itself as a "system of context."
+100+ native connectors, a dual-graph architecture (enterprise + personal), hybrid search, and MCP-server interop with the major agent frameworks.
+Large enterprises (1,000+ employees) with sprawling SaaS footprints.
+Bundles the connectors, graph, governance, and a polished assistant UX in one platform. $40–50 / user / month base.

 +$15 / user / month for AI suite.